yugabyte/yugabyte-db/README.md

     (2 rows)

-Of course, only EXPLAIN without analyze will use hypothetical indexes:
+Of course, only `EXPLAIN` without `ANALYZE` will use hypothetical indexes:

     rjuju=# EXPLAIN ANALYZE SELECT * FROM hypo WHERE id = 1;
                                                QUERY PLAN